 News

-The premiere of Tell es-Sakan (Hill of Ash) took place on March 15, 2025, in San Francisco, marking my most ambitious project to date.
-A concert-length protest and pacifist work, written for string quartet and percussion.
-Its composition took from late spring to early fall of 2024, with interruptions for the writing of If I Must Die, Let It Be a Tale, and several shorter works for solo (Adagio for Violin, Materials, Variazioni per Violino), and duo (Four Movements for Violin and Cello and Lament for Gaza).
-Earlier in the year, a work dear to my heart, the premiere of Flora, a gentle tale about the perils of the Anthropocene, for string quartet and soprano
+April featured the premiere of two new works.
+Nel Tardo Mezzo (In the Late Half), a sort of musical confession written for soprano, clarinet, violin and cello, and Lagrangian Point, for female voice, piano and percussion, a short, lyrical hymn to Earth, inspired by Samantha Harvey’s novel Orbital.
+In March, Tell es-Sakan (Hill of Ash) premiered, a concert-length protest work, written for string quartet and percussion.
+This work was composed from late spring to early fall of 2024, with breaks to write of If I Must Die, Let It Be a Tale, and several shorter works for solo (Adagio for Violin, Materials, Variazioni per Violino), and duo (Four Movements for Violin and Cello, Lament for Gaza).

 Upcoming Concerts